hieuvoquang87/vnstock/vnstock-ts/memory-bank/implementation-progress.md

 ## Current Priorities

-1. Complete project reorganization according to the original project structure
+1. ~~Complete project reorganization according to the original project structure~~ ✅ Completed
-2. Split monolithic explorer classes into separate modules
+2. ~~Implement empty files in the TCBS explorer (`financial.ts`, `screener.ts`, `trading.ts`)~~ ✅ Completed
-3. Update Company and Finance modules with multi-data source support
+3. ~~Restructure the VCI explorer to use specialized explorer classes (similar to TCBS explorer pattern)~~ ✅ Completed
-4. Implement VND data source endpoints
+4. Update VCI explorer documentation in the implementation folder
-5. Add unit tests for existing modules
+5. Update tests to ensure proper functionality after explorer restructuring
-6. Implement technical analysis functions
+6. Update or replace the example files (previously using SSI and VND explorers)
-7. Create more examples
+7. Update `DataSource` enum to mark SSI and VND as deprecated

 ## Next Steps